autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 It's primarily focused on Northern Ireland, not just because I live here, but also because when searching online for information about the system for trans people in the UK, NI is usually either barely mentioned, or just completely forgotten about.

-If you haven't seen the video titled ["I Emailed My Doctor 133 Times: The Crisis In the British Healthcare System"](https://www.youtube.com/watch?v=v1eWIshUzr8), by Abigail Thorn, I strongly recommend it - she manages to be funnier than I am.
+If you haven't seen the video titled ["I Emailed My Doctor 133 Times: The Crisis In the British Healthcare System"](https://www.youtube.com/watch?v=v1eWIshUzr8), by Abigail Thorn, I strongly recommend it - it dives deeper into the whole system in England, and is very well produced!

 ## The way it works from a distance